farranmar/chatgpt-discriminator/README.md

 <details>
   <summary>Notes for setting up the first time</summary>

-  The first time you do this, you must clone this repo and install all necessary packages etc. I tihnk the easiest way to do this is by creating the same `csci1470` conda environment we used for all the HWs by following HW0, since it has most of the packages we need.
-Once you do this and have activated the environment, install these additional packages:
+  The first time you do this, you must clone this repo and install all necessary packages etc. I tihnk the easiest way to do this is by creating the same `csci1470` conda environment we used for all the HWs by following HW0, since it has most of the packages we need except for openai.
+Once you do this and have activated the environment, install openai:
-    OpenAI: `conda install -c conda-forge openai`
+    `conda install -c conda-forge openai`
 </details>

 <br>

-2. Make sure `generate.py` has the correct starting index, number of requests, and number of threads set
+2. Make sure `generate.py` has the correct api key, starting index, number of requests, and number of threads set

 3. `cd` into the `batch-scripts` directory